E-Sid/scripts/README.md

 - `.bas` files are BASIC files that run under FreeBASIC which could be installed on GNU/Linux or MS-Windows or run online on a browser
 - `.rexx` files refer to REXX files which are platform independent, they run under Unix, Amiga & Amiga-like OS (eg Amiga OS4, MorphOS & AROS), they can run under GNU/Linux if REXX is installed

+## General Instructions
+- In all the files.
+You can type the entry (numerical number) and press ENTER (Return)

 ## Instructions for GNU/Linux Bash Shell Script on GNU/Linux, BSD, MacOS-X or Haiku
 - In Bash shell TTY, or terminal either in GNU/Linux, BSD, MacOS-X, or Haiku start terminal